veevo/dev/content/about/spirit.md

 ## Definition
 Spirit [from Latin spiritu ] -

+## The intelligent principle
+The essential nature of spirit has yet to be revealed to humans.
+But one can think of a spirit as “the intelligent principle of the universe” with their individual qualities, virtues, deffects and particular intelligence.

+Spirit is not matter.
+However, the union between spirit and matter is necessary to provide the spirit with tools to manifest itself, learn and progress.
+From the human perspective, since our senses aren’t designed to perceive spirits apart from matter, this union is also necessary for the manifestation of intelligent activity.

+Spirits are the intelligent beings of the universe, created by God "simple and ignorant" but destinated to be perfect, pure and happy as the model and guide of humanity, Jesus.

+## Incarnate/Discarnate
+Spirits can be either incarnate (incorporated in a material body and living in the material world) or as discarnate (freed from a material body and living in the spiritual realm).

 In the special sense of the Spiritist Doctrine, the Spirits are the intelligent beings of creation, who populate the Universe outside the material world and constitute the invisible world.

 They are not beings of a special creation, but the souls of those who lived on Earth or in the other spheres and left the body shell.

 ## What is a Spirit
 Human Being is a Spirit incarnated in a material body.
 The perispirit is the semi-material body that unites the Spirit to the physical body.